alitkbbl/Water-Quality-Rare-Events/README.md

 Each report walks through the full methodology, mathematical justification, and analytical answers to the project's required questions, including:
-- The effect of the covering constant `M` on acceptance rate and runtime.
+- The effect of the covering constant $M$ on acceptance rate and runtime.
 - Tail-thickness analysis and weight stability via Effective Sample Size (ESS).
-- Empirical verification of the `O(N^-1/2)` Monte Carlo convergence rate.
+- Empirical verification of the $O(N^{-1/2})$ Monte Carlo convergence rate.
-- Optimization of the Importance Sampling shift parameter `μ_q` and the failure modes of a poorly chosen proposal.
+- Optimization of the Importance Sampling shift parameter $\mu_q$ and the failure modes of a poorly chosen proposal.

 ---